Prayers and Reflections

 Welcome to the Parish of Saints Philip and James

-Our Parish Office is open for your needs - Monday - Wednesday 9 am - 6 pm and Thursday 9 am - 3 pm.
-Our office lobby is small - we request that you wear a mask and maintain proper distancing.
+Our Parish Office is open for your needs - Monday - Wednesday 9 am - 7 pm.
+Thursday 9 am - 5 pm.
+Closed - Friday-Saturday-Sunday

 Our Food Pantry, under Parish Social Ministry, is operating.
 We are meeting the needs of those in our parish and community.
-You can find a list of pantry items needed in our bulletin as well as on our facebook page.
+You can find a list of pantry items needed in our bulletin.
 If you know a family who is in need of support, please have them contact us and we will be happy to assist in any way we are able.

 If you are in need of a priest you may call the office and select the option for Emergency After Hours.

-Our bulletin is going to print weekly.
-The publications can be found on our website. sspj.org
+Our bulletin goes to print weekly.
+The publications can also be found on our website. sspj.org

 Parish Rectory Office - 631-584-5454